prisma/prisma-engines/query-engine/query-engine-c-abi/README.md

 Each operation should return an integer status code that indicates PRISMA_OK (0) if the opereation finished correctly or different error codes for each possible error.

-C calls are not compatible with tokio/async, so the C functions need to use `block_on` in order to keep synchronisity.
+C calls are not compatible with tokio/async, so the C functions need to use `block_on` in order to keep synchronicity.
 If async functionality is wanted the calling language/environment should spin up their own threads and call the functions in there.

 While `block_on` might not be the most efficient way to achieve things, it keeps changes to the core query_engine functionality at a minimum.